Posted: 9 months ago, last updated 3 weeks ago.

-Skatebird can be enjoyed by all of the family as it doesn't take itself too serious, has easy to use controls and funny bird characters.
+Skatebird can be enjoyed by all of the family as it doesn't take itself too seriously, has easy to use controls and funny bird characters.
 It feels like exploring a young child's imagination where ideas are combines in ways you wouldn't expect -- avian skateboarders are just the start.

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.